-5.26 The application site does not adjoin a settlement edge, however, it very close to the built-up area boundary of Horsham.
-The site is in a highly accessible and sustainable location for the reasons previously explained and is therefore in a suitable position to accommodate just one new dwelling without significantly conflicting with the spatial strategy of the NPPF.
+5.26 The application site does not adjoin a settlement edge however it is extremely close to the Southwater settlement boundary and visually appears connected to it due to the short distance and proximity of other residential development.
+The site is in a highly sustainable location and in a suitable position to accommodate two new dwellings without resulting in significant conflict with the Council's development strategy or the principles of the NPPF when considered as a whole.

-5.27 In terms of criterion 2 of the FAD and policy 4, the level of expansion, just one dwelling is small.
+5.27 In terms of criterion 2 of the FAD and policy 4, the level of expansion, just two dwellings.
 The low density of development is wholly appropriate to the settlement and location within the countryside but close to other built form.

-5.28 The proposed development meets local housing needs in respect of the clear need for new housing within the District and the impact of the proposal will neither individually nor cumulatively prejudice comprehensive long term development.
+5.28 The proposed development meets local housing needs in respect of the clear need for new housing within the district and the impact of the proposal will neither individually nor cumulatively prejudice comprehensive long term development.
 The proposal complies with criterions 3 and 4 of the FAD and policy 4.

-5.29 In respect of criterion 5 of the FAD and policy 4, the application site is contained by an existing defensible boundary and the proposal will not result in any harmful encroachment into undeveloped countryside.
+5.29 In respect of criterion 5 of the FAD and policy 4, the application site is contained by an existing defensible boundary (there is mature planting to the wider site boundaries and along the roadside boundary).
+The proposed dwellings will not therefore encroach into undeveloped countryside beyond the existing paddock area which has well defined boundaries.
+There is no conflict with criterion 5 of the FAD and policy 4.